WiseLibs/lzz/README.md

 # lzz

 Once upon a time, there was a project called *Lazy C++* ("`lzz`"), which allowed C++ programmers to write code without worrying so much about header files.
-For projects that weren't going to be imported by other code (and thus a well-defined header interface wasn't important), this was a big time-saver.
+For projects where header files weren't important, this was a big time-saver.

 The Lazy C++ project [became unmaintained](https://github.com/mjspncr/lzz3/issues/32) sometime in 2020, but other projects still depend on it.
 To help people maintain such projects, this repository contains executable binaries of the most recent published version of `lzz` (v2.8.2).
 Since it is not longer being updated, it may not support newer features of the C++ programming language.